Top 10 Christian Bodybuilders (Who Found God)

 christian bodybuilding

-It’s also insightful how several of these bodybuilders experienced rock bottom before seeking God.
+It’s also insightful how several of these bodybuilders reached their lowest point before seeking God.
 Riches and fame can give a false sense of security and an illusion of success.
 These testimonies are proof that there’s hope during dark times and that God is always with us.
-Whether a person is homeless, abused, suicidal, or addicted to drugs, there is always light at the end of the tunnel if we reach out to him.
+Whether a person is homeless, abused, suicidal, or addicted to drugs, there is always hope if we reach out to him.

 References: